-Giotto’s Campanile is the bell tower of Florence Cathedral of Santa Maria del Fiore.
-The bell tower is located off to the right of the cathedral, the unusual position of the tower, aligned with the facade, reflects the desire to give to it a great importance.
+Giotto’s bell tower is one of the most beautiful Italian bell towers.
+This structure is the bell tower of the Florence Cathedral of Santa Maria del Fiore.
+The bell tower is detached to the right of the Duomo.
+This position represents the intention of the designer to highlight the importance of the bell tower compared to other surrounding buildings.

-The bell tower is so named because the project and the realization of the structure are the work of Giotto.
-Works started in 1334 by Giotto, were continued – after the death of the great painter in 1337 – by Andrea Pisano, who worked there until 1348, and finally the bell tower was completed in 1359 by Francesco Talenti.
+The bell tower is so called because the project and part of the construction of the structure are the work of Giotto.
+The works were started in 1334 by Giotto.
+Then were continued – after the death of the great painter in 1337 – by Andrea Pisano who worked there until 1348.
+The bell tower was completed in 1359 by Francesco Talenti.

 Covered in white, red and green marble like the ones that adorn the Cathedral, the majestic bell tower has a square base, and is considered the most beautiful in Italy.
 High 84.70 meters and 15 meters wide is the most eloquent testimony of Florentine Gothic of the fourteenth century, that even in the vertical impulse does not abandon the principle of solidity.
 The numerous statues and sculptures that decorate it were part of the same structure of the bell tower and it were not just a mere decorative purposes.